Learn how to use Rawsie to compress your images without sacrificing quality in this quick tutorial.

-Rawsie is an application that allows you compress your RAW files, without loosing image quality.
-This can save you time, as well as up to 80% of drive space.
-The app is very user friendly and can work in tandem with your favourite programs such as Lightroom and any others that support the .DNG file format.
+Rawsie is an application that compresses your RAW photo files—without sacrificing image quality.
+Rawsie claims to be able to save you up to 80% of drive space.
+Because the photo files are smaller they load and save quicker, too, saving you rendering time in reviewing and post-production.
+The app is very user friendly and can work in tandem with your favourite programs, like Lightroom, or any others that support the .DNG file format.

 It sounds like magic, and for those of us who aren’t software engineers, it kind of is.
 That being said Rawsie could really benefit photographers who find themselves constantly filling up external hard-drives.
 Rawsie calculates that if you are averaging 60,000 raw photos a year, those photos would take 15 drives at four terrabytes (4TB) each.
 With compression, Rawsie claims you could use just three.

 Rawsie is currently available for macOS, though there’s good news for PC users: a waiting list is available on the site.
 The pricing model has a variety of packages to choose from; free, subscription, and a one-time fee.
 The no-cost option allows you to compress 30 photos a day, with no commitment or entering credit card information.
-The pay-to-play options offer the same perks: unlimited use, free updates and new cameras added regularly.
+The pay-to-play options offer unlimited use, free updates and the promise of new cameras added regularly.

 Not all cameras work with Rawsie.
-I've listed the current models at the bottom of the article, but check with Rawsie for up-to-date details about support for your camera.
+We've listed the current models at the bottom of the article, but check with Rawsie for up-to-date details about support for your camera.

 One of the best things about this app is how it easily fits into your workflow, even allowing you to compress straight from camera.
 The software is very straightforward and offers a nice user experience that easily integrates with your existing tools, but with all the perks of dealing with a much smaller file size.

-Let’s do a walk-through of the process, so head over to Rawsie and download the version you’d like to try.
-Note that Rawsie also works with the Lightroom catalogue system, but we're going to demonstrate using the stand-alone process in this tutorial.
+Let’s do a walk-through of the process.
+Head over to Rawsie and download the version you’d like to try.

-Open the app and you’ll be presented with two cards, as in the image below.
-Select Optimize Individual Raw Files.
-To locate your images you can hit Browse and navigate, or simply drop them from the finder onto the app.
+Open the app and you’ll be presented with two options, one for Lightroom and one for individual files.
+Click to select Optimize individual raw files.
+To locate your images you can click Browse and navigate to them, or simply drop them from the finder onto the app.

 Next, select your output options.
-Your output options allow you to choose where the compress filed end up on your computer.
+Your output options allow you to choose where the compressed filed end up on your computer.

-Under Save compressed to, choose a folder for where you keep your pictures.
-If you want to save the compressed files back to the same folder your originals, choose Original Location Subfolders.
+- Under Save compressed to, choose the folder for where you want to keep your pictures.
+To save the compressed files back to the same folder as your originals, choose Original Location Subfolders.
 Rawsie will create a subfolder for the compressed file in the same folder as the originals.

 Then hit start and you are good to go!
+You can resume your normal file ingest process with Photo Mechanic, Lightroom, or whatever program you prefer.
 Rawsie really is that easy to use!